darvid7/unearthed-monash/notes.md

 4. Configure and get API key, can query this (it is a REST API)

 5. Can look at prediction by looking at the bottom and clicking output log

+# Notes:

+- timestammps on 1 min intervals